Why is Fall a Good Time for Planting?

 Instead of flowering like in spring or summer, plants are busy working on their root systems right now.
 In fact, they’re developing more root health during this period than at any other time of the year, making it a great time to get them in the ground and growing.

-Soil Temperature.
-Roots love to grow in nice warm soil and that it is at the end of the summer.
+Roots also love to grow in warm soil and that it and that seems plentiful at the end of the summer.
 Trees, shrubs and perennials develop roots easily at this time of year.
-The soil is cooler in the spring, but plants have time on their side to get established and help them through the stress of planting.
+The soil is cooler in the spring, but plants have time on their side to get established which help them through the stress of planting.

-Water Usage.
-Yes, you’ll still need to water carefully right up until the ground freezes, but fall rains may take some of the load off of you and the water doesn’t evaporate as quickly as it does in the warmer days of May and June so Mother Nature will be on your side in the fall.
+You’ll still need to water carefully right up until the ground freezes, but seasonal fall rains may take some of the load off of you and the water doesn’t evaporate as quickly as it does in the warmer days of May and June.

-Personal Comfort.
-I don’t know about you, but I love gardening in the fall weather.
-I will do almost anything to get outdoors in September and October!
+Plus, I don’t know about you, but I love gardening in the fall weather.
+I will do almost anything to get outdoors in September and October.